prachipriyam86/ts-clustering/README.md

 # Trust & Safety Review Queue Clustering

-A reference implementation of the two-layer clustering architecture described in:

-> **"How I Reduced AHT and Improved Quality Simultaneously Using Clustering in Trust & Safety Review"**
-> Prachi Priyam — Towards Data Science

 This repo demonstrates how to apply K-Means clustering with multimodal (text + metadata) embeddings to structure content moderation review queues — reducing context-switching overhead and improving reviewer agreement rates.

 ---